The Telectrophonoscope of Mark Twain

 In 1898 Twain met Jan Szczepanik (1872–1926) (see the nearby image), a young and very capable Austrian-Polish inventor, with several hundred patents and over 50 discoveries to his name, many of which are still applied today.

-Some of Szczepanik’s concepts helped the future evolution of TV broadcasting, such as the telectroscope (an apparatus for distant reproduction of images and sound using electricity) or the wireless telegraph, which greatly affected the development of telecommunications.
+Some of Szczepanik’s concepts helped the future evolution of TV broadcasting, such as the telectroscope (an apparatus for the distant reproduction of images and sound using electricity) or the wireless telegraph, which greatly affected the development of telecommunications.

 Szczepanik invented also a submarine, a colorimeter, an electric rifle, a color image weaving method, a moving wing aircraft, a duplex rotor helicopter, a dirigible, etc.